Import Transactions with Sales Tax & Purchase Tax for QuickBooks Online Companies

 How to record Sales Tax and Purchase Tax in QuickBooks?

-In order to record the Tax for a transaction, you have to do the following:
+To record the Tax for a transaction, you have to do the following:

 1. Tax Code should be given in Line Transaction (Product or Service Line Item or Account Line Item)

-2. Need to mention Tax Calculation Models such as Exclusive, Inclusive or Not Applicable
+2. Need to mention Tax Calculation Models such as Exclusive, Inclusive or Not Applicable.

 Example of Product or Service Line Item with Tax in QuickBooks